Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

 \subsubsection{ROC analysis}

 Many binary classification models predict scores or probabilities that are then converted to predicted classes by applying a decision threshold.
 Different decision threshold values will result in different trade-offs between performance measures.
 A higher decision threshold may for example reduce the number of false positives, but may also reduce the number of true positives at the same time.
-This trade-off is often visualized by the receiver operating curve (ROC), where true positive rate (TPR) is plotted against false positive rate (FPR) for different threshold values.
-Similarly, the precision-recall curve visualizes TPR versus positive predicted value (PPV), respectively.
-Because improving one classification metric by varying the decision threshold is typically associated with deteriorating performance with respect to the other, choosing a decision threshold based on a ROC analysis a fundamentally multi-objective problem, where the decision threshold can be viewed as an additional hyperparameter.
-As the decision threshold has no impact on the model itself, it can be optimized post-hoc and tuning is therefore fairly cheap~\citep{bischl2021hyperparameter}.
+This trade-off is often visualized by the receiver operating characteristic (ROC) curve, where true positive rate (TPR) is plotted against false positive rate (FPR) for different threshold values\footnote{Similarly, other curves and trade-offs may be analyzed.
+Another prominent example is the precision-recall curve, which visualizes true positive rate versus positive predicted value.}.
+Because improving one classification metric by varying the decision threshold is typically associated with deteriorating performance with respect to the other, choosing a decision threshold based on ROC analysis is fundamentally a multi-objective problem, where the decision threshold can be viewed as an additional hyperparameter.
+As the decision threshold has no impact on the model itself, it can be optimized post-hoc; tuning it in this manner is fairly cheap~\citep{bischl2021hyperparameter}.
 An approach to address this optimization problem is to formulate it as a single-objective problem by e.g., aggregating elements of the confusion matrix (\textit{F-Measure}) or the ROC curve (AUC) into a single metric.
-As a result, by reducing the natural two-objective optimization problem to a single one, one only optimizes a classifier's general ability to discriminate both classes.
 However, not all information is preserved.
 An example can be seen in Figure~\ref{fig:roc-front}, where two ROC curves lead to a similar AUC but present quite distinct shapes.
-It may be desirable to consider the ROC curves for different HP configurations with different ROC curves for a final solution.
+It may be desirable to consider the ROC curves for different hyperparameter configurations for a final solution.
 One can follow the approaches in e.g.,~\citet{levesque2012multi},~\citet{chatelain2010multi}, and~\citet{bernard2016multiclass} and combine the information from each iteration in one ROC front that displays all Pareto-optimal trade-offs between TPR and FPR.
 This preserves all relevant information from individual evaluations and allows for decisions in accordance to user- or case-specific preferences.
 In our example in Figure~\ref{fig:roc-front}, the final combined model would then show the same performance, i.e., trade-offs, as the dashed black line.
-A similar approach has been introduced for regression: The Regression Error Characteristic (REC) Curves, which examines trade-offs between error tolerance and percentage of points within the tolerance~\citep{bi2003regression}.\\ \\
+A similar approach has been introduced for regression: The Regression Error Characteristic (REC) Curve examines trade-offs between error tolerance and percentage of points within the tolerance~\citep{bi2003regression}.\\ \\